futurice/project-handover-checklist/cl-project.md

 - [ ] Development process description.
 E.g. how new feature implemented, tested, released and supported.
 - [ ] List of currently involved people and their roles (including contacts).
 RACI or similar table.
 - [ ] List of previously involved people and if it is ok to contact them.
 - [ ] All comminication channels are documented.
-Email groups, chats, repeat calls.
+- [ ] New members added to corresponding comminication channels: email lists, chats, repeat calls.
 - [ ] List of all change requests.
 - [ ] New members introduced to teams, clients, partners.
 - [ ] List of things that are not clear created.